University Administrative Policies

 4. Roles in Requesting and Accommodating Breastfeeding

 Breastfeeding students and employees should not be asked to provide medical documentation to prove the need to breastfeed their children.
 Students and employees are responsible for clearly informing their instructors or supervisors that they need breaks for breastfeeding and for using breastfeeding breaks in an appropriate manner.
-The Women’s Resource Center, Office of Equal Opportunity, and Human Resources Division can provide guidance to supervisors and instructors on breastfeeding breaks.
+The Women’s Resource Center, Office of Compliance, Ethics & Equal Opportunity, and Human Resources Division can provide guidance to supervisors and instructors on breastfeeding breaks.

 4.1.
 Students